 Family Nurse Practitioner - Graduate Certificate

-The Post-Master’s certificate consists of 18 credit hours which includes a minimum of 500 clinical hours.
-When applying to the Post-Master’s Certificate program, please select “Graduate Certificate” in the application system.
+Post Graduate APRN Certificate Program: This program is for currently certified Master’s or doctorally-prepared nurse practitioners, certified nurse midwives, and certified registered nurse anesthetists who wish to obtain the coursework needed to sit for certification in another specialty.
+The Post-Graduate certificate consists of 18 credit hours which includes a minimum of 500 clinical hours.
+When applying to the Post-Graduate APRN Certificate program, please select “Graduate Certificate” in the application system.
 Please note that the clinical hours are “required” for national certification and cannot be waived or negotiated.

 The Family Nurse Practitioner track prepares nurses for advanced practice through a course of study focused on the health care of families across the lifespan.
 The courses in this specialty focus on advanced health assessment, advanced pathophysiology, advanced pharmacology, and management of acute and chronic illness in families.
 These courses are combined with specialty seminars and clinical experiences that emphasize the physiological and psychosocial impact of illness on the patient and family.
 Graduates are prepared to sit for the Family Nurse Practitioner certification exam.